ksenocks/ksenocks/README.md

 - 👋 Hi, I’m @ksenocks
-- 👀 I’m interested in z
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning x
-- 💞️ I’m looking to collaborate on c
-- 📫 How to reach me z
-- 😄 Pronouns: x
-- ⚡ Fun fact: c

 <!---
 ksenocks/ksenocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.